Countries

 Dutch and Basque Speaking population

 Dutch and Basque speaking population is one of the factors based on which Dutch and Basque languages can be compared.
 The total count of Dutch and Basque Speaking population in percentage is also given.
-The percentage of people speaking Dutch language is 0.32 % whereas the percentage of people speaking Basque language is Not Available.
+The percentage of people speaking Dutch language is 0.32 % whereas the percentage of people speaking Basque language is 0.12 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Dutch and Basque on Dutch vs Basque where you will get native speakers, speaking population in percentage and native names.

 Dutch and Basque Language Codes